dam90/astrometry/index/README.md

 `-v astrometry_index:/usr/local/astrometry/data`

 This can be nice since you don't need to remember the location of the index files, and allows for easy configuration across multiple servers, provided they all create docker volumes with the same name that contain the index files.

+### Helper scripts

+I've consolidated the above process into as script called [create_index_volume.sh](./create_index_volume.sh).
+The script does the follwing:

+* creates the docker volume
+* starts a docker container with the docker volume mounted
+* executes [download_index_files.sh](./download_index_files.sh) inside the container
+* removes the container, leaving a populated astrometry_index docker volume

 ## TODO